 The main difference is structure and specificity.
 Combat Fitness offers structured, performance-based programming with coaching support, while Hard to Kill Fitness focuses on general fitness and high-intensity workouts without deep progression systems.

-Is Combat Fitness better for military selection preparation?
+Is Combat Fitness good for military selection prep?

 Yes.
 Combat Fitness is specifically designed for tactical athletes and includes structured progression, rucking systems, and performance benchmarks aligned with military demands.